 Can a validator run away with its delegators' Luna?

 By delegating to a validator, a user delegates staking power.
 The more staking power a validator has, the more weight it has in the consensus and processes.
 This does not mean that the validator has custody of its delegators' Luna.
 By no means can a validator run away with its delegator's funds.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.
 In such case, each delegators' stake will be partially slashed in proportion to their relative stake.

-The validator that is selected to propose the next block is called proposer.
+The validator that is selected to mine the next block is called the proposer, the "leader" in the consensus for the round.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
-For example, if the total bonded stake across all validators is 100 Luna and a validator's total stake is 10 Luna, then this validator will be chosen 10% of the time as the next proposer.
+For example, if the total bonded stake across all validators is 100 Luna, and a validator's total stake is 10 Luna, then this validator will be chosen 10% of the time as the proposer.